Security - mirrord for Teams

 - proxy

-You can define policies that prevent stealing (or only prevent stealing without setting a filter) for selected targets.
+You can define policies that prevent stealing (or only prevent stealing without setting a filter) and/or mirroring for selected targets.
 Let us know if there are more features you would like to be able to limit using policies.

 How can I prevent users from using mirrord without going through the Operator? #